Financial Survey: Peninsula Energy (OTCMKTS:PENMF) & Western Uranium & Vanadium (OTCMKTS:WSTRF)

 Analyst Recommendations

-This is a summary of recent ratings for Peninsula Energy and Western Uranium & Vanadium, as reported by MarketBeat.com.
+This is a summary of recent recommendations and price targets for Peninsula Energy and Western Uranium & Vanadium, as reported by MarketBeat.

 |Sell Ratings